cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 In the second argument:
 - `subjectType`: Rename to `action`.
-- `allowEmpty`: Remove. `cy.attachFile()` does not check the length of a file read from disk, only its existence.
+- `allowEmpty`: Remove. `.attachFile()` does not check the length of a file read from disk, only its existence.

 #### Read and attach a fixture